 If you’re doing this activity with a group, this step works well as a shared writing activity on a whiteboard.
 Alternately, you could have the kids do the activity independently on the printable included in the five senses Describing Winter printable.

 After the five senses description discussion, older elementary kids can take their ideas and write a paragraph or journal entry about winter.
 Encourage them to use lots of details and adjectives in their descriptions.

-A winter-themed art project would be a good way to illustrate the writing and complete the project.
+Illustrate the writing and complete the project with a winter-themed art project.
 For some fun winter art ideas, visit this Creative Winter Pinterest board.

-My younger kids love to “make” books, so I created a simple Winter Five Senses Book to illustrate and apply their experiences and learning from the story and winter description discussion.
+My younger kids love making books, so I created a simple Winter Five Senses Book.
+We used it to illustrate and apply their experiences and learning from the story and winter description discussion.

-I intentionally left the printable book very basic and versatile to adjust for your own needs and allow more creativity.
+I intentionally left the printable book very basic so that it’s versatile for you to adjust for your own needs and allow more creativity.
 Consider letting kids draw; write; cut-and-paste magazine images; or print, color, cut, and paste clip art pictures to illustrate their books.